fabienzx/tb/trivy/README.md

 <br>

 *Note: cve-2023-45853 is tagged as "WILL-NOT-FIXED" but a patch has been released in the latest build.*
+The CVE PoC consist of a crafted ZIP file that has to be opened on victim's end.

+According to Red Hat :
+>This may allow an attacker to craft a malicious ZIP file that will lead to an overflow on the length field.
+This value is further used in memory allocations and indexing, which can cause an out-of-bounds >write, leading to heap corruption and possible arbitrary code execution

 <br>
 It is noteworthy that all the CVEs associated with the application itself have an available patch and merely necessitate an update to the latest version.